toix/seqinf_detection_replication_origin/README.md

 	* Can we somehow read the positions of the motifs directly or even print them?
 Ideas?

+## GC-minimum related to oriC (for zoom function)
+* See xlxs dist_min_to_oriC
+	* E.coli: max range 451 nucleotides around min
+	* V. cholarea: max range 18331
+	* S. enterica: max range 781
+	* Thermotoga: max range 562
+* For Therotoga several other subspecies were used for the calcuation too since only one genome file was available for T. petrophila
+* Note: did not consider the DnaA gene location since in many case it does not even correspond to the oriC location

 ## HowTo meme
 + http://meme-suite.org/tools/meme
 + Input the primary sequences: Upload a fasta file with multiple sequences